 But even if you have already had your administrative appeal denied, we may still be able to win your claim in federal court.

 Having an experienced attorney on your side as soon as possible will help bring about a positive outcome of your case, allowing you to receive the benefits you need and deserve.
-Reach out to one of the attorneys at the Law Offices of J. Price McNamara for a consultation to discuss your ERISA case today.
+Reach out to one of the attorneys at J. Price McNamara ERISA Insurance Claim Attorney for a consultation to discuss your ERISA case today.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.